booth-algo/RISC-V-T24/docs/personal_statements/noam_statement.md

 ## Mistakes I made

-cache first implementation, not global code enough that had to be refactored, misunderstanding of how to handle byte addressing vs word addressing
+- I believe that the main mistake I did when writing code at first was not making it modular enough.
+An example of this is in the Control Unit, where I would specify the *opcode*, *funct3* and *funct7* bits instead of defining them somewhere and referring to them.
+This was probably the biggest mistake I made initially but improved with practice.
+This resulted in the code being more tedious to refactor.

+- It took some time for me to understand how important it was to seek explanations from teammates to leverage their strengths and improve my weak spots.

+- I had a misunderstanding of how byte addressing was handled compared to word addressing, leading to issues when debugging with the rest of the team.
+We also began with a wrong design of cache (as explained above in [cache](#cache) section).

-Taught me importance of thorough understanding before trying to implemetn a faulty design. highlight value of clear and organised design and detail attention.
+These last mistakes taught me the importance of thorough understanding of the hardware we want to implement before proceeding with a faulty design.
+This highlighted the value of a clear and organised design and paying attention to details.

 ## What I would do differently